don-v/JSBooks/EloquentJS_3rdEd/P1_Language/06_Objects/notes/06_Objects.md

 based on the default `Object` prototype but on some other class.
 This is called the _superclass_.
 The derived class is the _subclass_.

+To initialize a `SymmetricMatrix` instance, the constructor calls its superclass's constructor through the `super` keyword.
+This is necessary because if the this new object is to behave (roughly) like a `Matrix`, it is going to need the instance properties that matrices have.
+To ensure the matrix is symmetrical, the constructor wraps the `element` function to swap the coordinates for values below the diagonal.

+The `set` method again uses `super` but this time not to call the constructor but to call a specific method form the superclass's set of methods.
+We are redefining `set` but do want to use the original behavior.
+Because `this.set` refers to the _new_ `set` method, calling that wouldn't work.
+Inside class methods, `super` provides a way to call methods as they were defined in the superclass.

+Inheritance allows us to build slightly different data types from existing data types with relatively little work.
+It is a fundamental part of OOP tradition, alongside encapsulation and polymorphism.
+But while the latter two are now generally regarded as wonderful ideas, inheritance is more controversial.

 <!-- HERE --  -->

 <!-- 3RD ED INHERITANCE -->